Does My Cat Have Fleas? What You Need to Know About Cat Flea Control and How Brewer's Yeast Can Keep a Cat Healthy

 Most of the time you cannot see the fleas on your cat but you can normally spot their faeces.
 They look like small black and white grains, and are made up out of dried blood.

-The fleas are small, dark and brown about 2.5 millimeters, and they can normally found along your cat’s back and hind quarters.
+Cat fleas are small, brown and about 2.5 millimeters in size, and they are normally found along your cat’s back and hind quarters.
 Look around the base of your cat’s tail, and you will normally find them if you suspect your cats has fleas.

 There are many different ways in which to treat fleas.
 New products such as Advantage and Frontline have more or less replaced powders, sprays and shampoos.
 The new products claim to be a much safer way to deal with and treat the problem of cat fleas but I am still a bit reluctant to use insecticides.

 By using insecticides you also run the risk of causing an allergic reaction.
 Allergic reaction from Advantage and Frontline can cause skin problems, and trigger anaphylactic shock.
 This happened to one of my cats and it was a frightening experience.

 There are some really simple ways in which to prevent cat fleas, and here are some easy follow tips.